wojak-ops/Wojak_IMX_Repo/README.md

 # Instructions

-[WORK IN PROGRESS] - some things may break but generally this can work.
+[WORK IN PROGRESS] - some things may break but generally this will work for creating buy orders.
 Currently it is designed to bulk list NFTs from a collection for sale at the same price.
 Note, if your NFTs are already listed it will relist them for the new price.

 1. Run the following commands to install the packages and initialise the project.